- Nutrition and Dietetics

 This course is accredited by the Health and Care Professions Council (HCPC), which means that on successful completion of your studies, you’ll have the academic requirements needed to register to work as a dietitian.

-93 per cent of our biosciences students go on to employment or further study (Graduate Outcomes 2024, HESA).
-Most of our alumni go on to work in clinical dietetics or health promotion, for an NHS trust across the UK.
+93% of our biosciences graduates are in employment or further study (Graduate Outcomes 2024, HESA).
+With a Nutrition and Dietetics degree, you can work in clinical dietetics or health promotion.
+Most of our alumni have taken roles in NHS trusts across the UK.

 The NHS is the largest healthcare employer in Europe and is home to a diverse range of specialist roles in hospitals, practice surgeries, people’s homes and the wider community.
 Visit the NHS careers website for further information.

-Some of our graduates go on to work in the food industry for major food and supermarket companies like Fresenius (based in Germany) or Wiltshire Farm Foods, while others take on roles in education and media.
+Some of our graduates go on to work in the food industry for major food and supermarket companies, such as Fresenius (based in Germany) or Wiltshire Farm Foods, while others take on roles in education and media.
 Many students also use this course to apply for further study, including postgraduate research.

 You’ll benefit from hands-on learning in our £12.5 million Innovation for Health Learning Laboratory, where you'll learn how to conduct experiments and follow scientific protocols.
 The Laboratory is fitted with the latest industry equipment, which you’ll use to conduct a full range of experiments.
 You’ll complete your first practical within your first two weeks.